decline27/melcloud-optimizer/README.md

 This helps you understand how the thermal learning model is adapting to your home's specific characteristics over time.

+### Hot Water Usage Pattern Viewer

+The app includes hot water usage pattern visualization in the settings page that shows:

+- Usage patterns by hour of day (0-23)
+- Usage patterns by day of week (Sunday-Saturday)
+- Confidence level in the learned patterns
+- Predictions for the next 24 hours
+- Memory usage statistics
+- Data retention information

+This helps you understand your household's hot water usage patterns and how the system is optimizing tank temperature based on these patterns.

 ## Troubleshooting

 If the app isn't working as expected: